How MediaTailor ad insertion works

 Here's an overview of how MediaTailor ad insertion works:

-• MediaTailor sends a request to the ADS that contains the viewer information.
+MediaTailor sends a request to the ADS that contains the viewer information.
 The ADS chooses ads based on the viewer information and current ad campaigns.
-It returns the ad URLs to MediaTailor in a VAST or VMAP response.
+It returns the URLs to the ad creatives in a VAST or VMAP response to MediaTailor.

-• MediaTailor manipulates the manifest to include the ads returned from the ADS, transcoded to match the encoding characteristics of the origin content.
+MediaTailor manipulates the manifest to include the ad URLs returned from the ADS, transcoded to match the encoding characteristics of the origin content.
+If you're using preconditioned ads, it's your responsibility to ensure that the ad matches the template manifest.

 If an ad hasn't yet been transcoded to match the content, MediaTailor will skip inserting it and use MediaConvert to prepare the ad so that it's ready for the next request.